-A were originally called 'Grand Designs', but abandoned this name before signing with Warner Bros.
-Records in 1996.
+'A' were originally called 'Grand Designs', but abandoned this name in 1993, before signing with Warner Bros.
+Records in 1995.
 They released their first album 'How Ace Are Buildings' in 1997.
-After this, bassist Stevie Swindon left and was replaced by Daniel P. Carter (current host of BBC1's Rock Show).
+After this, bassist Stevie Swindon left and was replaced by Daniel P. Carter (current host of BBC Radio 1's Rock Show).

 A licensing agreement for the U.S. and Canada was reached with Mammoth Records.
 Their second album ''A' Vs. Monkey Kong' was released in 1999 and followed by a live album 'Exit Stage Right' in 2000.
 Their third album, 'Hi-Fi Serious' was released in 2002.